rmetzler/bliki/wiki/gossamer/mistakes.md

 into the network.
 This makes unencrypted Gossamer relatively vulnerable to traffic analysis for correlating Gossamer identities with human beings.

-Someone at a network "pinch point" -- an ISP, or a coffee shop wifi router -- can monitor Gossamer traffic entering and exiting nodes on their network and easily identify which nodes originated which messages, and thus which nodes have access to which identities.
+Someone at a network “pinch point” -- an ISP, or a coffee shop wifi router -- can monitor Gossamer traffic entering and exiting nodes on their network and easily identify which nodes originated which messages, and thus which nodes have access to which identities.
 This seriously compromises the effectiveness